betterscientificsoftware/bssw.io/Articles/ShortArticles/DiscontinuingSoftwareProjects.md

 1. Make an End-of-project release

-   The purpose of an end-of-project release is to capture not only the most up to date version of the software but also as much of the computer science know-how that is not already available through other resources.
+   The purpose of an end-of-project release is to capture not only the most up to date version of the software but also as much of the computer science knowledge that is not already available through other resources.
    When scrambling to make an end-of-project release, there may be critical bug fix or feature enhancement work to bring to a close.
    If the project is hosted in a public repo, simply documenting which branches hold which critical work may be sufficient.
    Otherwise, merging in-progress work to the main line of development but conditionally disabling it (via CPP `#if` or `#ifdef` conditionals) may be appropriate.